Tagged With: Fall

 The rich and toasty taste of our Besar blend makes an ideal complement for the pop of fresh cranberry in this exotic twist on a holiday classic.
 Candied ginger and dried apricots round out the fruity flavors, and the result is an intensely flavored chutney that you can serve well past Thanksgiving.
 You can try variations too- add an apple to mellow the flavors or some chopped walnuts for a little crunch.
 Any way you make it, the bright flavor of cranberries add a bit of sunshine to a winter feast.
 Go cranberries!

-Soup shots are the perfect starter for a long Thanksgiving feast and this Heavenly Hawaij Soup is the ideal choice.
-Combining aromatic spices, earthy mushrooms and velvety cream, it is decadent as a holiday feast should be.
-If you start with this, what could be next!
-Cardamom, turmeric and saffron are the essential spice elements of the Yemenese blend Hawaij and they play wonderfully in this exotic mushroom soup.
-It is the leftover that will have you sneaking back to the kitchen at four am.
+Soup shots are the perfect starter for a long holiday feast, and this Heavenly Hawaij Soup is the ideal choice.
+Combining aromatic spices, earthy mushrooms and velvety cream, it is as decadent as holiday fare should be.
+If you start with this, what could be next?
+Cardamom, turmeric and saffron are the essential spice elements of the Yemenese blend Hawaij, and they play wonderfully in this exotic mushroom soup.
+It’s a leftover that will have you sneaking back to the kitchen at four am.

 A word on the recipe itself: “Real deal” bakers and pastry chefs weigh their ingredients, much like we weigh our spices here in the shop.
 Weighing provides far more consistent and accurate measurements, which is why we choose to sell our spices that way, too.
 I left Chef Andrea’s original weights in the recipe in case you’re in possession of a gram scale, but also translated them to the more commonly used volume measurements for the average home cook, too.